Kankoda/LicenseKit/README.md

 ## About LicenseKit

 LicenseKit helps you protect your Swift-based apps and libraries with a commercial license.

-LicenseKit lets you specify expiration date, supported platforms (iOS, macOS, tvOS, watchOS), bundle IDs, tier etc. for each license and validate the current license whenever you want.
+LicenseKit lets you specify your licenses in code, files or fetch them from an external api.
+Licenses can specify expiration date, supported platforms (iOS, macOS, tvOS, watchOS), bundle IDs, tier, features etc.

-LicenseKit requires a commercial license.
-You can obtain a license from the [LicenseKit website][Website].
+LicenseKit requires a commercial license to be used.
+You can obtain a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a capped number of licenses.

 ## Supported Platforms

-LicenseKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.
+LicenseKit supports `iOS 13`, `macOS 12`, `tvOS 13` and `watchOS 6`.

 This means that you can use LicenseKit to protect your software on all major Apple platforms.